ninabarzh/ipa/content/en/about/_index.md

 {{% blocks/section color="white" %}}

-It began as a collaboration between writer and activist [Meltem Arikan](https://www.meltemarikan.com/) and a group of privacy and security facilitators working with survivors of intimate partner abuse.
-The project is supported by [/ut7](https://ut7.fr/), a Paris-based cooperative (SCOP) founded in 2007, specializing in agile software development, philosophical inquiry, and digital/philosophical learning spaces.
+It began as a collaboration between writer and activist [Meltem Arikan](https://www.meltemarikan.com/), systems tinkerer [TyMyrddin](https://tymyrddin.dev), and a group of privacy and security facilitators working with survivors of intimate partner violence.
+The project is supported by [/ut7](https://ut7.fr/), a Paris-based cooperative (SCOP) founded in 2007, specializing in agile software development, philosophical research, and digital/philosophical learning spaces.

 ----